 Mr. Hildebrand graduated from Vanderbilt University and received his J. D. from the National Law Center of George Washington University.
 He is a fellow of the American College of Bankruptcy.
 He is also a fellow of the Nashville Bar Association.
 He is Board Certified in consumer bankruptcy law by the American Board of Certification and serves on its faculty.
 He is Chairman of the Legislative and Legal Affairs Committee for the National Association of Chapter Thirteen Trustees.
 In that capacity, he has testified before various Congressional Committees and before the Rules Committee of the Judicial Conference.
 He has filed several amicus briefs on behalf of the trustees in the U. S. Supreme Court and in various Courts of Appeal.
 He is also on the Board of the NACTT Academy for Consumer Bankruptcy Education.

-Mr. Hildebrand is on the board of directors of the National Data Center, a not for profit organization collecting chapter 13 bankruptcy data for the benefit of national creditors, practitioners, trustees and debtors, He is also adjunct faculty to the Nashville School of Law and St. Johns University Law school in New York as well as on the faculty of the Advanced Consumer Bankruptcy Practice Institute.
+Mr. Hildebrand is an adjunct faculty member of the Nashville School of Law and St. Johns University Law School as well as a founder and on the faculty of the Advanced Consumer Bankruptcy Practice Institute.

-While Mr. Hildebrand is a former member of Lassiter, Tidwell, & Davis, PLLC, he continues to provide his legal services to the firm on an “of counsel” contractual basis, and remains the standing Chapter 12 and 13 Bankruptcy Trustee for the Middle District of Tennessee.
+While Mr. Hildebrand is a former member of Lassiter, Tidwell & Davis, PLLC, he continues to provide his legal services to the firm as “of counsel”.
+He continues to serve as the Standing Chapter 12 and 13 Bankruptcy Trustee for the Middle District of Tennessee.